FAQ

 What does the ArkEnv CLI do?

-Does ArkEnv support my AI assistant like Claude Code?
+Does ArkEnv support AI development tools like Claude Code or Cursor?

 Is it safe to use in production?